kleookku/Flora/README.md

 - [x] Users can remove followers.
 - [x] Users can like and comment on posts.
 - [x] Users can see all the posts associated with a certain plant.
+- [x] Users can scroll through the post feed with infinite scrolling.
-- [ ] Users can view who liked a post.
+- [x] Users can view who liked a post.
-- [ ] Users can scroll through the post feed with infinite scrolling.
+- [ ] Users can like a post by double tapping the post image in their feed.
 - [ ] Users will get push notifications.